CIA veteran: al-Qaida will rebuild within Afghanistan

 “Contrary to conventional wisdom, we were not experienced at interrogations,” he said.
 “Interviewing somebody who is willing to tell you everything, you know, we’re really good at that.
 But getting somebody to talk who doesn’t want to talk to you, no experience in that whatsoever.”

-Raj Parekh, acting U.S. Attorney for the Eastern District of Virginia, who moderated the discussion with Morell, noted during Tuesday’s forum that the attack on the Pentagon occurred within the Eastern District of Virginia.
+Raj Parekh, acting U.S. Attorney for the Eastern District of Virginia, moderated the discussion with Morell, which covered his time at the CIA before and after Sept.
+11. Parekh noted during Tuesday’s forum that the attack on the Pentagon occurred within the Eastern District of Virginia.

-“These tragedies are deeply personal for our community,” he said.
+“These tragedies are deeply personal for our community,” Parekh said.
 “We join with our neighbors, remembering those when we lost, thanking those who responded to save lives and honoring those who gave their last full measure of devotion.”

 On Thursday, a panel is planned to discuss the 2006 trial of Zacarias Moussaoui, the only person convicted in a U.S. court for a role in the Sept.
 11 attacks.
 The judge who presided over the trial, Leonie Brinkema, is scheduled to participate, as are a prosecutor and defense lawyer from the trial.